DaveCumin/AnCiR/readme.md

 To create an actigram, click on _Plot_>_Actigram_.
 You can change the data that is used by using the dropdown lists under _Data for this plot_ on the right hand panel.
 You can add multiple data sources and change their colours.
 To see the post-processed data useed in the plot, click on the hyperlinked data for each source and see it appear in the data tabs below.

 The other controls for the actigram should be self-explanatory.

+The Periodogram plot is what it says it is, and raw is just a plot of the data - with similar controls to the actigram.

 Have fun.

 ## For developers

 Any advice or offers of support will be welcommed.
-I am increasingly thinking about rewriting this all in Svelte... open to ideas.